sematext/docs/docs/alerts/creating-logs-alerts.md

 title: Creating Logs Alerts
 description: Step-by-step alert creation instructions for Logs

-In a Logs app, *saved queries* are used to save search queries that you want to reuse.
+In a Logs App, *saved queries* are used to save search queries that you want to reuse.

 For example, let's say you used *include/exclude filters* to search for *Elasticsearch slowlogs warnings*.